 No competition here in the trio of the Special Teams area as all three guys do not have any preseason battles.
 Lambo has been one of the more consistent kickers in the league while Cooke had a solid season as a rookie in 2018.
 Overton is a solid and consistent long snapper.

 The Jacksonville Jaguars have a solid roster from top to bottom heading into 2019.
 The big thing here was that the team needed to upgrade the quarterback position and they did just that.
-Foles is no doubt an upgrade over Bortles and look for him to have a consistent season for Jacksonville.
+Foles is no doubt an upgrade over Bortles and looks for him to have a consistent season for Jacksonville.
 Fournette is still a solid back in the NFL after a down 2018 but he is a hard-nosed running back and he’ll bounce back nicely.
 The receiving core is young and has a lot to prove with guys like Lee, Westbrook, and Oliver will be solid targets for Foles to pass to.

 The defense is still intact from last year outside of a few differences.
 The defensive line is incredible with Campbell and Ngakoue likely being in the top two when it comes to sacks on the team.
 Despite not having Smith, the linebacking core is solid with Jack leading the way.
 Bouye and Ramsey is an excellent corner tandem that’ll lock down the opposing receivers with ease while Harrison and Wilson is a young starting safety duo you should keep an eye on.